 In 1896, there were 16 colored schools in Fayette County [source: Biennial Report of the Superintendent of Public Instruction, 1895-1897, pp. 347-351].
 Five of the schools were held for five months, and 11 of the schools were in session for more than five months.
 One of the schools was a training school for colored teachers.
-The average attendance at all of the schools was 1,011 students who were taught by 16 teachers (one teacher at each school).
+The average total attendance at all of the schools was 1,011 students who were taught by 16 teachers (one teacher at each school).
 The teachers' average monthly pay was $70 for male teachers and $52 for female teachers.
 In 1925, the colored high school was located at Dunbar School in Lexington; W. H. Fouse was the principal [source: Kentucky Public School Directory, 1925-1926, p.
 39].
 The school was rated an "A" high school.

 The Maddoxtown School was a county training school for teachers; L. W. Taylor was the principal [p.
 65].
 In 1925, four teachers taught at the Maddoxtown training school, which had a four-year high school.
 The teachers' average salary was $1,088 for a nine month term, the highest average salary of all the teachers at the colored training schools in Kentucky.
 The supervisor of the industrial teachers in Fayette County in 1925 was Mrs. E. Birdie Taylor [p.
 66].
-In 1925, there were 13 colored elementary schools in Fayette County with one high school, all taught by 18 teachers [p.
+In 1925, there were 13 colored elementary schools in Fayette County with one high school, all taught by a total of 18 teachers [p.
 67].
 In Lexington, there were 39 elementary teachers and 15 high school teachers [p.
 69].

-By 1932, there were high schools at Douglas School, rated an "A" high school, with five teachers; at Russell School, an unrated high school with seven teachers; and at Dunbar School, rated an "A" high school with 13 teachers [source: Kentucky Public School Directory, 1932-33, p.
+By 1932, there were high schools at Douglas School, rated an "A" high school, with five teachers; at Russell School, an unrated high school with seven teachers; and at Dunbar School, rated an "A" high school, with 13 teachers [source: Kentucky Public School Directory, 1932-33, p.
 45].
 In 1940, there were 113 Negro teachers in Fayette County [source: U.S. Federal Census].

 In 1955, there were two schools listed as having white and colored students: Kentucky Village and University School, both state schools [source: Kentucky Public School Directory, 1955-56, pp. 209-210].
 The following year, there were several schools listed as integrated: Athens-Shelby, Briar Hill, Bryan Station (integrated & white), Clays Mill, Kenwick, Lafayette Sr. High, Linlee, Russell Cave, Yates, Kentucky Village, Ashland, Henry Clay, Johnson, Lexington Jr., and Lexington Catholic High School [source: Kentucky Public School Directory, 1956-57, pp. 426-427].

 - Bethesda Normal and Industrial school [established by Rev. O. L. Murphy on the corner of Alford and Smith Streets - source: Lexington Leader, 12/4/1906, p.
-1, c.
-2] - provided by Y. Giles.
+1, col. 2] - provided by Y. Giles.

 - Carver School [source: Kentucky School Directory, 1961-62, p.
 853]